safi-ullah-031/UnlockSpy/README.md

 - Use only on your own devices
 - ✅ Inform any users if used on shared systems
 - ✅ Secure your .env file (never share your credentials)
-- ✅ Don’t run on machines without permission
+- ✅ Don't run on machines without permission
 - ❌ Never use for surveillance or malicious spying
 - ❌ Never upload credentials to GitHub